Travelers: Claims Via Smartphone have Tripled

 “The faster our customers report claims to Travelers, the faster we can help them,” said Jay Gauthier, Vice President of Travelers Personal Insurance.
 “That’s why we continue to develop technologies that make it easy for our customers to communicate with us in the way that’s most convenient to them, whether online, over the phone, or through their mobile devices, 24 hours a day, 7 days a week.”

-We’re bullish on the idea of applications that allow drivers to collect data and information right after an accident, and that’s part of what the applications that Travelers offers.
-Plus, it helps consumers get their lives back to normal by getting their car back to as it was before the crash.
+We’re bullish on the idea of applications that allow drivers to collect data and information right after an accident, and that’s part of what the applications that Travelers offer.
+Plus, it helps consumers get their lives back to normal by getting their car back to as it was before the damages from the crash.

 “Our claims analysis reveals that at the time of an auto accident, it is convenient for individuals to report the claim through their mobile device so they can quickly begin the process of getting their car back to the condition it was in before the accident took place,” added Gauthier.